Out of Jimmy's Head: Broadcast and reception

 For Out of Jimmy's Head, Cartoon Network ordered 20 episodes, which were filmed from May to September 2007.
 In airing the series, Cartoon Network split the series into two seasons.
 The first season of the series premiered in September 2007 and lasted 13 episodes.
 The channel later aired the remaining seven episodes as the second season, starting in March 2008, one week after the airing of episode 13.
 Writing and production for all episodes was completed in September.
 The 2007–08 Writers Guild of America strike prevented the writers from being involved in editing and post-production, including the decision to add a laugh track beginning with episode 8, "Skate Night".
+It then made its Canadian premiere on Teletoon on Saturday, September 6, 2008.
+It also aired on Boomerang in Australia.

 It was the last Cartoon Network original series to be broadcast in full screen 4:3 before Cartoon Network started its own high-definition feed, although it was produced in a widescreen aspect ratio of 16:9.

 Neil Genzlinger of The New York Times wrote: "Cast aside all that clutter, though, and this is really just another show about a seventh grader trying to fit in.
 It's also a show with a sly sense of humor when it's not being self-consciously frentic", and praised Bil Dwyer for his comedic role.
 Emily Ashby of Common Sense Media rated the show 3 out of 5 stars and wrote: "It's just fun fluff.
 It is worth noting that the show is an improvement on the movie in terms of Jimmy's increased confidence and ability to fend off peer pressure, which is certainly a welcome change".

 The show received a few accolades: the program's cast won a combined Young Artist Award in 2008 for "Best Young Ensemble Performance in a TV Series", then was nominated at the same ceremony for "Best Family Television Series", and finally Tinashe Kachingwe with Caden Michael Gray were nominated for "Best Performance in a TV Series – Supporting Young Actress" and "Best Performance in a TV Series – Recurring Young Actor", respectively.